Hate Story 4: Soundtrack

 The music for the film's soundtrack album was composed by Tanishk Bagchi, Arko Pravo Mukherjee, Mithoon, Tony Kakkar and Baman-Chand.
 Lyrics were penned by Manoj Muntashir, Kumaar, Rashmi Virag and Shabbir Ahmed.
 The background score is composed by Sunny and Inder Bawra.
 The songs featured in the film were sung by Jubin Nautiyal, Neha Kakkar, Neeti Mohan, Armaan Malik, Tony Kakkar, Himesh Reshammiya, Amrita Singh and Sukriti Kakar.

-The first song, "Aashiq Banaya Aapne" from the 2005 film of the same title, originally composed by Reshammiya, was recreated for this film in the voices of Neha Kakkar and Reshammiya, and was released on 31 January 2018.
+The first song, "Aashiq Banaya Aapne" from the 2005 film of the same title, originally composed by Reshammiya, was recreated for this film in the voices of Neha Kakkar and Reshammiya and was released on 31 January 2018.
 The second song, "Boond Boond", sung by Nautiyal and Neeti Mohan, was released on 7 February 2018.
 This was the second collaboration of Arko Pravo Mukherjee and Nautiyal after "Meherbani" in The Shaukeens.
 The third song released was "Tum Mere Ho", sung by Nautiyal and Amrita Singh and released on 13 February 2018.
 This was the first collaboration between Mithoon and Nautiyal following Baaghi 2.
 It was also the first Bollywood song for Amrita.
 The fourth song to be released was "Mohabbat Nasha Hai", sung by Tony Kakkar and Neha Kakkar and released on 17 February 2018.
 There is also a solo version of the song sung by Tony Kakkar.
 The fifth song was "Badnaamiyan", sung by Armaan Malik and released on 21 February 2018.
 This was the second collaboration of Armaan Malik and Baman-Chand after "Wajah Tum Ho" from Hate Story 3.
 There is also a female version of the song sung by Sukriti Kakar.
-The sixth and last song, "Naam Hai Mera", originally composed by Himesh Reshammiya, was also recreated for this film in the voice of Neeti Mohan and released on 23 February 2018.
+The sixth and last song, "Naam Hai Mera", originally composed by Himesh Reshammiya, was also recreated for this film and sung by Neeti Mohan.
+It was released on 23 February 2018.

 The soundtrack of the film was released by T-Series on 23 February 2018; it includes eight songs.